Questions and Answers about Morocco

 A: Based on my own travels around the country, I give Morocco a tick.
 Realistically, this is the only Islamic country in North Africa where you can travel without fear.
 There is no apparent danger from Islamic extremists, the security forces are a strong and visible presence and personal security does not appear to be an issue.
 For women the situation is slightly different.
 Women occupy a different space from men in the Moroccan spectrum and a foreign woman traveling alone and without a guide is more difficult.

-Here are some thoughts from Mark Willenbrock, a guide and movie fixer, who has lived and worked in Morocco for 20 years
+Here are some thoughts from a British guide and movie fixer, who has lived and worked in Morocco for 20 years

 “Morocco is incredibly safe.
 The late King Hassan II, allegedly said “look after the security forces and they will look after you.”
 Morocco has a police force and a gendarmerie, and both are very evident, no matter where you are in the country.
 Statistically, levels of crime are better than southern European countries.
 I certainly never worry about leaving valuables in a car in Morocco – something that would be unwise in Spain.”